 Listen to sentiment around Broadway shows to inform Stage Entertainment’s show selection process

 Use social listening as an integral part of concept testing for future productions and to monitor and guide marketing efforts around them

 Measure social-post performance in regional markets, then easily share and re-use top-performing assets locally

 Harnessing AI to connect with audiences as they return to theaters post-pandemic

 When van Zandwijk took the social media helm, he not only wanted to help guide Stage Entertainment forward out of a worldwide pandemic, but to leverage the Sprinklr platform in new and innovative ways for a theater production company — on both the commercial and production side of the house.
-To start, he broadened the way Stage Entertainment uses Social Listening from Sprinklr’s Modern Research product suite, in three key ways.
+To start, he broadened the way Stage Entertainment uses Social Listening from Sprinklr’s Sprinklr Insights product suite, in three key ways.
 First, as European audiences emerged from lockdowns and returned to live shows, van Zandwijk wanted to understand how they were feeling about the experience of being in theaters again.